Why Nursing Assistant at Cochise?

-The Cochise College Certified Nursing Assistant Certificate program prepares students to care for sub-acutely ill clients and to work as a member of the health care community.
-Students who successfully complete the five-credit-hour course may take the Arizona State Certification test to become a Certified Nursing Assistant (CNA).
+The Cochise College Nursing Assistant Certificate program prepares students to care for sub-acutely ill clients and to work as a member of the health care community.
+Students who successfully complete the five-credit-hour course will need to take the Arizona State Certification test to become a Certified Nursing Assistant (CNA) or Licensed Nursing Assistant.

 This course is approved by the Arizona State Board of Nursing and meets OBRA requirements.
 Students learn the basic concepts of communication, client safety, anatomy and physiology, nursing process, patient rights, legal and professional responsibilities, and specific patient care skills.
 Students learn to recognize and meet the basic physical, psychosocial, and cultural needs of patients.
 Special emphasis is placed on the needs of geriatric clients.

-Students who plan to work as CNAs after completion of the course should be at least 16 years old.
+Students who plan to work as Nursing Assistants after completion of the course should be at least 16 years old.
 Most long-term care facilities require employees to be 16, however, some healthcare facilities may require employees to be 18 years old.
-Fingerprinting with background check for felony convictions is required by the Arizona State Board of Nursing prior to certification.
+Fingerprinting with background check for felony convictions and drug screening is required by the Nursing Assistant program and employers.

-Reliable transportation is needed to attend classes and clinicals at various healthcare facilities throughout Cochise and Santa Cruz counties.
+Reliable transportation is needed to attend classes and clinicals at various healthcare facilities throughout Cochise County.